massacresIV/PF1EE/docs/srd/races/versatile-lineages/half-human.md

 - **Versatile Training:** At 1st level, a Versatile-Blooded character selects any two skills.
 These skills are always considered class skills for them.

-- **Natural Linguist:** Versatile-Blooded characters with high Intelligence scores can select any language (except secret languages such as Druidic) as bonus languages, regardless of their lineage or upbringing.
+- **Natural Linguist:** Versatile-Blooded characters with high Intelligence scores can select any language (except secret languages such as Druidic) as bonus languages, regardless of their race.